paulipa/sico-wiki/linknet-help-and-guides/public-blueprints.md

 ## Access Requirements
 - Have a character inside our [high sec entry corporation](https://wiki.eve-linknet.com/community/coalition-corporations/seadc).
 You may also place a dedicated alt in the corporation for accessing the blueprint library.
 - Attend a [General Rookie Introduction Program](https://wiki.eve-linknet.com/en/community-programs#general-rookie-introduction-program-grip) fleet or class
-- Have your member title given for you
+- Have your member title given for you by mailing `Ikarus Cesaille` after completing your GRIP fleet

 After you meet the above requirements you then need to be located at the station where the blueprints are located or have enough levels in `Scientific Networking skill`, which allows you to install jobs from remote locations.